spread-ai/docs-appsmith-fork/docs/reference/widgets/audio-recorder.md

 #### onRecordingStart

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the recording starts.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when the recording starts.

 #### onRecordingComplete

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the recording ends.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when the recording ends.

 ## Style properties